-Shamrock Rd. closed, residents without power after crash
+UPDATE: Shamrock Rd.
+Eastbound lane reopens after crash

-A portion of Shamrock Road remains closed this morning after a single-car crash near the Dominoes Pizza restaurant, in Savannah.

-Police ask motorists to take an alternative route behind the gas station or through Savannah Meadows.
+Police had asked motorists to take an alternative route behind the gas station or through Savannah Meadows.

-The road is expected to reopen around Noon, according to an RCIPS statement.

 Residents across parts of Red Bay and Newlands lost power due to the crash but police now say power has been restored everywhere but Newlands.